CINA

 • Puts a big trade organization in position to make millions of dollars annually on the backs of California’s newspapers.

-"Public Notice" (Asm.
-Heath Flora) AB 1444 OPPOSE without amendment.
+AB 1444 CINA OPPOSES without amendment.

 What’s wrong with AB 1444?
 Section C.